-Art lovers staying in hotels in Marble Arch in the New Year may be interested in attending the Masterpiece a Month series of exhibitions.
+Art lovers staying in Mayfair hotels London in the New Year may be interested in attending the Masterpiece a Month series of exhibitions.

 Set to open on January 1st and close on December 31st, The Dulwich Gallery celebrates its bicentennial with a different display from a new major artist each month.

 Among the classic masterpieces within reach of those staying in hotel accommodation in London, people can enjoy the works of Rembrandt and van Gogh.

 January kicks off with Sir Thomas Lawrence’s Portrait of Sir John Soane, followed by Diego Velaquez’s El bufon don Sebastian de Morra in February and Johannes Vermeer’s A Lady at the Virginal with a Gentelman.